xfac11/Modern_portfolio/content/en/blog/dungeon-like.md

 ### Hitbody
 Hitbody is called when another body enters the Area2D node which is the root node of the Projectile.
 For this a signal is used called body_entered which the Area2D defines.
 The base projectile has a function that body_entered calls and in this the Hitbody is called with the body from the body_entered signal.
 With this we can cause damage to the enemy when it enters the area of the projectile.
 The spear uses a piercing projectile which keeps the number of hits as a integer and is destroyed when the number of hits is equal to the maximum number of hits.
 Another projectile is a on hit projectile which spawns four projectiles when being hit.

+## Items
+Items can be defined in the Godot editor by creating a Item resource.
+The Items are placed into the Items folder and the game will create a database of those items.
+The item has a name, description, texture, projectile scene and an item stat.

+The most interesting is the item stat which is also a resource that holds data for:
+- Damage
+- Speed
+- Health
+- Health regen
+- Critical chance
+- Critical damage
+- Dodge chance
+- Stackable
+- Max stacks
+- Projectile Lifetime
+- Projectile speed
+- Damage type
+- Shooting type
+- Item type

+Shooting type is how the projectile is shot.
+Random dircetion, rotates around the player, stays on the player and only shoots once and more ways and is an enum.
+The item type is either weapon or passive to tell if it should add to the players' stats or be used as a weapon.

+Each time an item is chosen to be added to the inventory an event/signal is fired that the inventory has been changed.
+The event sends the new item name and how many stacks there is.
+Then it checks if the new item is a passive and if so add the stats of the item to the player with the updated stack size.
+If it is a weapon it is handled each second by a function called ProcessItems which sends the weapon and the number of stacks to a different class called ItemHandler.
+ItemHandler shoots the